memgraph/docs/docs/how-to-guides/indexes.md

 ## Analyze graph

 When multiple label-property indices exist, the database can sometimes select a non-optimal index due to the data's distribution.
-The `ANALYZE GRAPH;` query calculates the distribution of property values so the database can select a more optimal label-property index with the smallest average property value size.
+The [`ANALYZE GRAPH;`](/reference-guide/analyze-graph.md) query calculates the distribution of property values so the database can select a more optimal label-property index with the smallest average property value size.
 The query is run only once after all indexes have been created and data inserted in the database.
-The details can be found [here](https://memgraph.com/docs/memgraph/reference-guide/analyze-graph).